 Citizen Potawatomi multi-media artist Penny Coates

 A profile of Penny Coates is available here.
-These prints, and many more pieces of Penny’s art, in various media, can be purchased at affordable prices directly from Penny Coates, firstname.lastname@example.org, or through her private Facebook page “Penny Coates White Dove Art Gallery.
-Penny designed our logo, and we are offering our followers, as a first-to-us, the opportunity to buy a number of her beautiful prints, with purchase proceeds (less printing and shipping cost) going directly to our work providing period supplies to Native American students.
-Don’t delay — these gorgeous prints (15 per image) will sell out!
+Her prints, and many more pieces of Penny’s art, in various media, can be purchased at affordable prices directly from Penny Coates, email@example.com, or through her private Facebook page “Penny Coates White Dove Art Gallery.”
+Penny designed our logo.

 Kickapoo and Citizen Potawatomi clay and bronze artist Pahponee